CNES/ALCD/docs/source/tutorial.md

 into account for the training part, you can increase the training_proportion in the ``global_ parameters.json``.

 Here is an example of the classification that you could obtain after each iteration.
-The 6 th one is considered to be good (by myself), so you can stop there.
+The 6th one is considered to be good (by myself), so you can stop there.

 <div style="text-align: center;">